Sherri Littlefield: Career

-Littlefield was a judge for the 2019 Photo District News The Curator Photo Contest, alongside Flowers Gallery director Brent Beamon, Bruce Silverstein director Frances Jakubek and Jackson Fine Art director Coco Conroy.
+Nienass was a judge for the 2019 Photo District News The Curator Photo Contest, alongside Flowers Gallery director Brent Beamon, Bruce Silverstein director Frances Jakubek and Jackson Fine Art director Coco Conroy.

-Littlefield has described her own art as "empathetic, comical and sympathetic" and "a celebration and commentary on the beauty industry and contemporary consumerism."
+Nienass has described her own art as "empathetic, comical and sympathetic" and "a celebration and commentary on the beauty industry and contemporary consumerism."

-In 2019, Littlefield began a documentary project, using Snapchat Spectacles titled Calling Men, which depicted men catcalling her on the streets.
+In 2019, Nienass began a documentary project, using Snapchat Spectacles titled Calling Men, which depicted men catcalling her on the streets.
 Through the use of special glasses (developed by Snapchat), Littlefield is able to subtly photograph her cat-callers with her sunglasses in a less confrontational/direct way than a typical camera allows.
 The images she captures speak both to the frequency and severity of this universally shared female experience.

-As of June 2020, Littlefield is the Director of ClampArt.
+During the COVID-19 Pandemic, Nienass was the Interim Director of ClampArt.
+As of 2026, Nienass is a Social Media professor at the Fashion Institute of Technology in New York City, and a Coordinator specializing in Art and Design for Nordstrom New York City.

 Exhibitions

-Littlefield creates and exhibits personal art while simultaneously curating art fairs and exhibitions.
+Nienass creates and exhibits personal art while simultaneously curating art fairs and exhibitions.
 Most notably, she was among the youngest curators at the 2019 edition of The Photography Show, an established and competitive Photography Fair presented by AIPAD (an acronym for the Association of International Photography Art Dealers.)
-During PULSE Art Fair's 15th anniversary, Littlefield presented a colorful, large scale exhibition featuring work by over 60 artists, with proceeds benefitting the onePULSE Foundation, a non-profit linked to building a memorial regarding the PULSE nightclub shootings in Orlando, Florida.
+During PULSE Art Fair's 15th anniversary, Nienass presented a colorful, large scale exhibition featuring work by over 60 artists, with proceeds benefitting the onePULSE Foundation, a non-profit linked to building a memorial regarding the PULSE nightclub shootings in Orlando, Florida.